ojarsbuddy/bbo/precision.md

 # Updates to ACBL Alert Procedures

-Pre-Alert: We play a strong !c and 1!d could be short.
+Pre-Alert: We play a strong !c and 1!d could be short, as few as 2.

 ## Openings